The Change Management Process: What Is It and Who Is It For?

 5. Review and analyze.

-The final stage of the process is important to make sure that changes continue and are beneficial.
-Change managers review what worked and what didn’t work to make adjustments accordingly.
+The final stage of the process is important to ensure that changes continue and are beneficial.
+Change managers review what worked and what didn’t work and make adjustments accordingly.

 4 Types of change management